fahmadov01/SoftDevFinal/README.md

 Jeremy Varghese, Farid Ahmadov, Christian Ortiz, and Zach Conroy

 **3) Technology Stack Used**
-1.Sql/Postgres
-2.Html
-3.Css
-4.Javascript
-5.Ejs
-6.Bootstrap
-7.Docker
+1. Sql/Postgres
+2. Html
+3. Css
+4. Javascript
+5. Ejs
+6. Bootstrap
+7. Docker

 **4)Prerequisites to run the application**
 Docker

-**5)Instructions on how to run the application locally** 1.Download all the files
+**5)Instructions on how to run the application locally**
+1. Download all the files
-2.Start up docker
+2. Start up docker
-3.Open localhost:3000
+3. Open localhost:3000
-4.Register if you don't have an account and then login 5.Explore the pages
+4. Register if you don't have an account and then login
+5. Explore the pages
-6.Optional Favorite an article
+6. Optional Favorite an article

 **6)How to run the test cases**
-1.Start docker and run the container and this should run the tests
+1. Start docker and run the container and this should run the tests

 **7)Link to Application**
 ADD THIS